bertjerred/tsunami/README.md

 Transfer the generated WAV files to the Tsunami Super WAV Trigger according to the device's documentation

 ## Customization

-Change the output folder as desired
+- Change the output folder as desired

-Note: file naming is unique to the Robertsonics specs.
+- Note: file naming is unique to the Robertsonics specs.
 See: https://static1.squarespace.com/static/62ab6e0d1f3ea036834d4a0b/t/63c3320ae629af326157fe3a/1673736723795/Tsunami_UserGuide_20230114.pdf

-This implementation sends samples with "Loop" set to true and to Output #1.
+- This implementation sends mono samples with "Loop" set to true and to Output #1.
 This can be modified.
 See PDF above.

-You can add more wave shapes, too.
+- You can add or remove wave shapes
+- This implementation sets the sample rate at 44100 Hz and bit depth at 16-bit, as per the WAV Trigger specs

 ### Acknowledgments
 This script is inspired by the functionality of the Tsunami Super WAV Trigger by Sparkfun/Robertsonics,